Mosquito-Transmitted Disease in Bay County

 West Nile Virus

 West Nile encephalitis is a mosquito-transmitted disease first documented in North America during the summer of 1999.
 The strain of West Nile virus (WNV) circulating in the U.S. causes significant mortality in exotic and native bird species, especially in the American crow.
 WNV was first isolated in 1937 in the West Nile province of Uganda, Africa.
 Epidemics have occurred in Africa, Europe, the Middle East, and most recently in Israel during 2000 and in the U.S. in 2002, 2003, and 2004, and 2012.
-West Nile infections continued during the 2005-2017 seasons, and will most likely continue during 2019 (see table below for Bay County data).
+West Nile infections will most likely continue in the foreseeable future (see table below for Bay County data).